Next Community Meeting - Thursday 30 September 2010 at 7.30 pm in St Augustine's Hall

 1879–80

-Restoration work on church is undertaken by the ‘diocesan surveyor of ecclesiastical dilapidations’, Richard Malikwaine Phipson (died 1885).
-His plans re-seat the church with pitch pine pews, new ringing floor in tower, chancel roof renewed, then funds run out.
+Restoration work on St Augustine's church is undertaken by the diocesan surveyor of ecclesiastical dilapidations, Richard Malikwaine Phipson (died 1885).
+His plans to re-seat the church with pitch pine pews, build a new bell ringing floor under the tower arch and renew the chancel roof but funds run out.

 1892